Blog Banner

 We know you want champagne.
 Don’t we all?
 But a champagne diamond—that might be another story.
 Perhaps you’re wondering what exactly a champagne diamond even is.
 And that’s a fair question.
 After all, it sounds bubbly and exciting, but maybe it’s just a marketing ploy to get you to buy less-than-desirable brown diamonds?
 Don’t worry, we’ll cover all of that.
 And more—including how to know if a champagne diamond is right for you, how to find a good one, and what it’ll do to your wallet.

-There’s no better place to start than with the obvious—a champagne diamond’s name.
-And, well, it’s color.
-Champagne actually refers to a particular hue in the diamond color spectrum, one that has a brown body color with a yellow secondary hue.
-Yellowish-brown, we call it in the industry.
+Champagne diamonds are named for their rich, warm, yellowish-brown color that can’t help but remind us of our favorite fizzy drink.
 That said, champagne diamonds can be found in a range of shades from very light to vivid and dark.
-Unlike other fancy color diamonds, whose colors are caused by trace elements present in the growth process, champagne diamonds get their brown color from internal grain lines, basically microscopic distortions in the diamond’s crystal structure.
-Ok, well, their yellow comes from the presence of nitrogen, so a little of each.
-You might also hear the term “cognac diamonds” thrown around which refers to a deeper brown with an orange undertone.
-These names are not meant to trick you, but to describe what the color looks like and its unique mix of shades.
+Unlike other fancy color diamonds, whose colors are caused by trace elements present in the growth process, champagne diamonds get their brown color from internal grain lines that are basically microscopic distortions in the diamond’s crystal structure.
+And, yes, their yellow comes from the presence of nitrogen, so the color is caused by both the diamond’s elements and structure.
+One last thing, sometimes, you might also hear the term “cognac diamonds” thrown around.
+This refers to a deeper brown color with an orange undertone.
+‘Champagne’ or ‘cognac’, these names are not meant to trick you, but to describe what the color looks like and its unique mix of shades.

 Frank darling custom champagne pear diamond split shank ring.